friend1ws/nanomonsv/README.md

 This software can generate a list of SVs without specifying the matched control.
 But we have not tested the performance of the approach just using tumor sample, and strongly recommend using the matched control data.
-Even when only tumor sample is available, we still recommend using non-matched control sample (collected from other person's tissue).
+Even when only tumor sample is available, we still recommend using dummy control sample (collected from other person's tissue).
 - **control_prefix**: Prefix to the matched control data set in the parse step
 - **control_bam**: Path to the matched control BAM file

+When you use control panel (recommended!), use the following argument.
+- **-control_panel_prefix**: Prefix of non-matched control panel data processed in merge_control step.

 After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt.
 See the help (`nanomonsv get -h`) for other options.